The Coronavirus (COVID-19)

 Established Coronavirus Test Sites and Contact Tracing

-Testing sites are now open.
-Find information about FEMA sites and public sites here.
-Many other local private testing sites are now open.
+Public testing sites are open.
+Many other local private testing sites are too.
 Contact your healthcare professional to be directed to a location in your community.
 Our listing of short-term resources also includes local community organized testing sites.
 Individuals who are undocumented or uninsured are eligible for testing as well.

 Some sites are limited to seeing only those who are showing symptoms of the virus currently or have been in close contact with someone who was diagnosed with COVID-19.
 Take this self-assessment test to see if you have symptoms commonly associated with this virus.
 Health Actions to Protect You and Your Family